Almoullim/background_location/README.md

 ## Todo

-- Add support for manually asking for permission.
+- [ ] Add support for manually asking for permission.
-- Add support for checking the permission status.
+- [ ] Add support for checking the permission status.
-- Add support for getting the last location once without listening to location updates.
+- [ ] Add support for getting the last location once without listening to location updates.
+- [ ] Add support for chosing the rate at the which the location is fetched based on time and distance.

 ## Contributers